 Private Flute instruction.
 For non-music majors and minors as well as for majors and minors studying a secondary performance area.
-Emphasis on the development of technique and the exploration of appropriate related to performers health.
+Emphasis on the development of technique and the exploration of appropriate

 Course Frequency: Fall: All Years Spring: All Years Summer: Dept Discretion